okuvshynov/rlscout/README.md

 ### First version of model-guided alpha-beta search works good.

-We end up with ~3x improvement even with very restricted evaluation (up to level 12): 3763.47s.
+We end up with almost ~3x improvement even with very restricted evaluation (up to level 12): 3763.47s.
 Let's try different settings + MCTS on top.
 Also try older (worse) model.
 We get another improvement for using model up to 18 level (2190.68s) .
 At this state, however, we spend considerable resource on model evaluation.
 Can we batch this?
 Here we probably have to lock the thread and aggregate somewhere.

+Now that it works ok in principle, let's clean everything up.

 ### Testing/using model from alpha-beta